-- 3.2 Change of Division Form Optional, if filed must be by September 28, 2017 via the password-protected online eligibility center. - 3.3 Site Availability Form Must be submitted via the password-protected online eligibility center by September 28, 2017. - 3.4 Tournament Roster Can be submitted on the eligibility center or the submit scores / forms option under the CIAC for Coaches menu at ciacsports.com.
-Rosters must be submitted by Thursday, November 2, 2017.
-(Maximum number of 18) - 3.5 Entry Fee There is an \$85.00 entry fee per school.
+- 3.2 Change of Division Form Optional, if filed must be by September 24, 2020 via the password-protected online eligibility center. - 3.3 Site Availability Form Must be submitted via the password-protected online eligibility center by September 24, 2020. - 3.4 Tournament Roster Can be submitted on the eligibility center or the submit scores / forms option under the CIAC for Coaches menu at ciacsports.com.
+Rosters must be submitted by Thursday, October 29, 2020.
+(Maximum number of 18) - 3.5 Entry Fee There is a \$100.00 entry fee per school.
 Checks are to be made payable and mailed to CIAC, 30 Realty Drive, Cheshire, CT 06410.
 If a team does not qualify for the tournament the entry fee will be returned.
-If a school needs an invoice in order to pay its tournament fee, one can be downloaded by using the "Generate Tournament Invoice" link under the girls volleyball options in the password-protected online eligibility center. - 3.6 Qualifying Record Win 40% of games against member schools, eligible out-of-state schools and the American School for the Deaf. - 3.7 Last Date to Count Regardless of regular season postponed games, the date of Thursday, November 2, 2017 MUST BE THE FINAL DAY TO COUNT FOR THE TOURNAMENT.
-All games played after the entry form has been submitted, must be completed and scores reported via the password-protected online eligibility center, the "submit scores/forms" option of the "CIAC for Coaches" menu at ciacsports.com, or the "submit scores" button in our ciacmobile.com mobile site by 10:00 p.m., Thursday, November 2, 2017.
+If a school needs an invoice in order to pay its tournament fee, one can be downloaded by using the "Generate Tournament Invoice" link under the girls volleyball options in the password-protected online eligibility center. - 3.6 Qualifying Record Win 40% of games against member schools, eligible out-of-state schools and the American School for the Deaf. - 3.7 Last Date to Count Regardless of regular season postponed games, the date of Thursday, November 5, 2020 MUST BE THE FINAL DAY TO COUNT FOR THE TOURNAMENT.
 All schools are requested to report all scores regardless of qualifying for the tournament.